rohitdhanke/E-Voting-System-Ethereum-Blockchain/README.md

 # E-Voting-System-Ethereum-Blockchain

-This PoC has E-Voting System application in Ethereum.
+This project has E-Voting System application in Ethereum.
+This project has feature like you can count a vote between two or many candidates using your account from ganache with metamask.
+Here we made a system like everyone can vote using only one account.
+If you tried to vote again using same account then it will restrict.
+Here we provide the prerequisites like truffle.
+Truffle can provide you to handle frontend part and also provide tools to make smart contract.
+And In this project we achieve the functionality of E-Voting system by using truffle and other applications which are mentioned below.

+Anyone can used this project and work on that project.
+You just need to install following prerequisites and run it.

-In this PoC I build a client side application that will connect to the smart contract.
+In this project I build a client side application that will connect to the smart contract.
 This application have the candidate id, name and votes.
 We can cast a code for specific candidate by using account that we are connected to the blockchain.
 By using metamask, I cast the vote from one account only, If I tried the multiple votes from one account it will show me error.